 1. If a College of Engineering faculty member is coordinating the program you are interested in, contact the faculty member directly.

-2. Visit VT’s Global Education Office website to research other education abroad options.
+2. Visit Virginia Tech’s Global Education Office website to research other education abroad options.

 3. Contact the Global Education Office to schedule an appointment with the Engineering Peer Ambassador.
 You can call 540-231-5888 or send email to set up the appointment.
 The Peer Ambassador will help guide you with program options, course transfers, and scholarship information.